soulrrrrr/FFT/README.md

         - use pre calculated cos/sin value
         - use avx commands

+### 4/9 1930-2130
+- identified bottleneck
+    - not using avx2 (%ymm)
+    - complex multiplication (w * b)
+    - bit_reverse
+- maybe read FFTW paper to see how to improve or using other algorithm?

 # To set up Python environment:
 python3 -m venv .venv
 source .venv/bin/activate